nicolaihenriksen/SimpleClipboardManager/README.md

 # Simple Clipboard Manager

-Simple implementation of a clipboard manager which allows you to copy/paste multiple strings.
+Simple implementation of a clipboard manager which allows you more control over the strings you copy and paste.
+Selective strings can be marked as favorites and/or as passwords (see sections below).
 When activated by the selected hotkey, the following dialog is displayed:

 ![](https://github.com/nicolaihenriksen/SimpleClipboardManager/blob/master/Screenshots/Screenshot1.png?raw=true)